ismaelyws/themely/README.md

 **WordPress Auto-Installer & Theme Directory**

 Themely cPanel plugin is an easy-to-use, one-click WordPress installer combined with a directory of free WordPress themes from talented developers around the world.
-Not only is it free, but it pays you each month.
+Not only is it free, it pays you each month!

 ---